nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `-cn client_name`
     - The client’s name.
 - `-e email`
     - The client’s email.
-Must be unique in :mushroom:Mycelium.
+Must be unique in Mycelium.
 Case sensitive.

 **Optional Arguments**